Five Latest Western Trendy Outfits Every Girl Must Try This Summer

 This summer has brought with it, a record heatwave across the globe.

 As important as it is to remain cool and hydrated in this heat, it is also essential to look ‘cool’.
 Flowy fabrics, bold prints, crocheted tops are all the rage this season.
 Surfer style from the 90s is also having a re-run in fashion outlets worldwide.
 The idea is to wear colours that are light and soft.
-These colours help one survive the blazing hot temperature if there’s no option but to step out of the air conditioner.
+These colours help one survive the blazing hot temperature if there’s no option but to step out of the air conditioners.
 Here are five trendy outfits you need to try before fall begins.

 - Boiler suits